Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 It should be a key part of a continuous product improvement process.

-And it’s a great way to ensure the AI you integrate into your product stays relevant to your users.
+And it’s a great way to ensure the AI app you’ve developed stays relevant to your users.

 Neglecting user experience

-A good user experience (UX) is key to your product’s success.
+A good user experience (UX) is key to every app’s success.

-If you neglect UX when integrating AI into your product, the risk of failure rises significantly.
+If you neglect UX when developing your AI app, the risk of failure rises significantly.

 That’s because your users care a lot about their experience when using your product.